(Updated 08.16 CET 19JAN18)

 Fact Sheet: Aviation Enhanced Security Measures for All Commercial Flights to the United States

-The new rules will have impact on issuance of new visas for persons from the six countries.
-At check-in the decision whether to accept a passenger or not with an airline, lies with the US authorities.
-Full refund is permitted in the event that a traveler's visa is rejected as a result of this travel ban.
+The new rules have an impact on the issuance of new visas for travelers from these countries.
+At check-in, the decision about whether to accept a passenger or not on an airline lies with the US authorities.
+A full refund is permitted in the event that a traveler's visa is rejected as a result of this travel ban.

-Effective on October 18th 2017 the United States will limit entry for below foreign nationals travelling to the USA.
-Should you have any questions regarding your visa, please contact the US Embassy.
+From 18 October 2017 the US will limit entry to the US for foreign nationals from the following countries.
+If you have any questions regarding your visa, please contact the US Embassy in your country.

 - North Korea

-The rules will have impact on issuance of new visas for persons from the eight countries.
-At check-in, the decision whether to accept a passenger or not with an airline, lies with the US authorities.
+The new rules will have an impact on the issuance of new visas for travelers from these countries.
+At check-in, the decision about whether to accept a traveler or not on an airline lies with the US authorities.
 A full refund is permitted in the event that a traveler’s visa is rejected as a result of this travel ban.

 Travel to France